prince776/prince776/README.md

 * Javascript

 ### Some things I like to do
-* Graphics programming in OpenGL, I will soon explore DirectX and vulkan.
+* Graphics programming in OpenGL.
 * Deep Learning, I love to explore the inner working of different type of neural networks and models.
 * Competitive Programming, I am an active participant in Codeshef, Codeforces and Atcoder.
 My handler is `codemastercpp` in all these sites.
 * Web development using MERN stack, and sometimes Django.